nametree

 Leopoldo bold people (Portuguese form of the German Leopold); the namesake of Sao Leopoldo, RS, Brazil's first official German immigration colony (1824)

-Mafalda mighty in battle (Iberian form of the German Mechthild/Matilda); a Portuguese royal name (Infanta Mafalda) also used by German-Brazilian families
+Mafalda mighty in battle (Iberian form of the German Mechthild/Matilda); famously borne by the Portuguese Infanta Mafalda; also used by German-Brazilian families

 Marlene combination of Maria and Magdalene; a heritage name still given across Brazil's German colonies